 High Annual Fee

-With a $250 annual fee, Amex Gold card is one of the more expensive rewards credit cards on the market, and if you don’t use it regularly, it may not be worth it.
-One way to ensure you’re getting your money’s worth is by taking advantage of the $220 in statement credits available each year.
+With a $250 annual fee, the American Express® Gold Card is one of the more expensive rewards credit cards on the market, and if you don’t use it regularly, it may not be worth it.
+One way to ensure you’re getting your money’s worth is by taking advantage of the up to $240 statement credit that is available each year when dining at eligible restaurants.

 How it Compares to Similar Cards

-From a rewards standpoint, the Amex Gold card offers a competitive program, particularly when it comes to restaurant, grocery, and travel purchases.
+From a rewards standpoint, the American Express® Gold Card offers a competitive program, particularly when it comes to restaurant, grocery, and travel purchases.
 However, it does come with a significantly higher annual fee than some comparable rewards cards.

-Or, if you’re more interested in the dining rewards than travel points, the Capital One Savor card offers 4% cash back on dining, 2% on groceries, and 1 point on everything else.
-If you sign up for a new card from Capital One, you can also earn a $300 cash bonus once you spend $3,000 on purchases in the first three months.
+Or, if you’re more interested in the dining rewards than travel points, the Capital One Savor card offers 4% cash back on dining, 2% on groceries, and one point on everything else.

-The Amex Gold card really wins out for cardholders who are loyal to the Amex brand and who expect to take advantage of its annual statement credits.
+The American Express® Gold Card really wins out for cardholders who are loyal to the Amex brand and who expect to take advantage of its annual statement credits.

-Bottom Line: Is the Amex Gold Card Right for You?
+Bottom Line: Is the American Express® Gold Card Right for You?

 Author: Jennifer Lobb